ayselrasul/data_mid_bootcamp_project_classification/tableau/README.md

 <img src="../images/acceptance_rate.png" width="500" height="350">

-Now putting Acceptance Rate in crosstab with each of column,i can get useful information,how much each factor influence acceptance_rate
+Now looking at the relationship of acceptance Rate with other columns,i can get useful information,how much each factor influence acceptance rate

 <img src="../images/barplot_6.png" width="1100" height="800">

-What i see from this plots is that,Acceptance Rate has negative correlationship with **Income level,Credit Rating,Household size**
+What i see from this plots is that,Acceptance Rate has negative correlationship with Income level,Credit Rating and Household size.Whether the customers own their own home or not,have no influence on acceptance rate.Although customers not having overdraft protection consist of only 17% of customers having overdraft protection,the acceptance percentage of first one is more(5.71% vs 5.53%).So it is obvious that have to be more interested in the customers with no overdraft protection.

+**Final Output**

+So as risk analyst,in the future i would focus on customers with following characteristics:

+- Customers with low credit rating
+- Customers with household size 1 or 3
+- Customers with no overdraft protection
+- Customers with low income level
+- Customers having 1 or 2 homes
+- Customers having 1 or 3 credit cards
+- Customers having 2 accounts in bank